Jessica Winegar Associate Professor | Graduate Advisor

-Winegar has written, with Lara Deeb, a book entitled Anthropology’s Politics: Disciplining the Middle East (Stanford University Press, Fall 2015).
+Winegar's second book, co-authored with Lara Deeb, is Anthropology’s Politics: Disciplining the Middle East (Stanford University Press, Fall 2015).
 The book uses Middle East anthropology as a lens through which to examine how national and global political-economic forces have enabled and constrained academic work from World War II through the War on Terror.
 Based on ethnography and archival research, the book highlights the generational, racialized, and gendered aspects of academic politics as they intersect with the increasing militarization and corporatization of knowledge.

 Winegar has also published numerous scholarly and popular articles on Middle Eastern visual arts and artists, North African visual culture, U.S. consumption of Middle Eastern arts, U.S. media coverage of the Middle East, and on U.S. academia.
 Her articles have appeared in Cultural Anthropology, Anthropological Quarterly, Review of Middle East Studies, Middle East Report, Contemporary Practices, Critical Interventions and online at Jadaliyya and ArteEast.
 She has played an active role in ArteEast, an arts organization dedicated to supporting and promoting artists from the Middle East and its diasporas.
 Winegar is also a founding member of the Task Force for Middle East Anthropology, a group dedicated to increasing the relevance, visibility, and application of anthropological perspectives on the Middle East.